 Takeaway

 Grief is a personal, evolving journey.
-The 5 stages of grief — denial, anger, bargaining, depression, and acceptance — offer a framework for understanding it.
-Everyone experiences grief differently, and seeking support can help navigate the complex emotions of mourning, grief, and loss.
-By acknowledging the process and seeking professional mental health support when needed, it is possible to heal and find hope after loss.
+The 5 stages of grief — denial, anger, bargaining, depression, and acceptance — can help describe the complex emotions of mourning, grief, and loss.
+You may move between stages, experience multiple emotions at once, or find that your journey looks entirely different from someone else’s.